 noting

-that administrations may also wish to make proposals to transform the content of the Rules of Procedure into a regulatory text for possible inclusion in the Radio Regulations,
+a) that administrations may also wish to make proposals to transform the content of the Rules of Procedure into a regulatory text for possible inclusion in the Radio Regulations;

+b) that administrations need sufficient time to examine the potential consequences of changes to the advance publication, coordination, notification and recording procedures of the Radio Regulations for frequency assignments pertaining to space services,

 resolves to invite future world radiocommunication conferences

-1 to consider any proposals which deal with deficiencies and improvements in the advance publication, coordination, notification and recording procedures of the Radio Regulations for frequency assignments pertaining to space services which have either been identified by the Board and included in the Rules of Procedure or which have been identified by administrations or by the Radiocommunication Bureau, as appropriate;
+1 that recommended agendas for future WRCs should include a standing agenda item which would allow for consideration of any proposals which deal with deficiencies and improvements in the advance publication, coordination, notification and recording procedures of the Radio Regulations for frequency assignments pertaining to space services which have either been identified by the Board and included in the Rules of Procedure or which have been identified by administrations or by the Radiocommunication Bureau, as appropriate;

-2 to ensure that these procedures, and the related appendices of the Radio Regulations reflect the latest technologies, as far as possible,invites administrations
+2 to consider only those issues which have been identified under the WRC standing agenda item mentioned in resolves 1 and which have been studied by the ITU-R and included in the CPM Report,

+invites administrations

+1 to raise any new issues not included in the CPM Report under the WRC standing agenda item mentioned in resolves 1 for possible further consideration in the next study cycle.

-to consider, in preparing for PP-10, appropriate action with regard to Resolution 86 (Rev. Marrakesh, 2002).
+2 to consider, in preparing for PP-10, appropriate action with regard to Resolution 86 (Rev. Marrakesh, 2002).